Throughout the history of marketing, our understanding of consumer behavior has shifted from rational to irritation.

-Without further ado, it's time to embrace our inner Kirk by debunking the myth of the rational consumer with the fundaments of behavioral economics.
+Without further ado, it's time to embrace the inner Kirk by of your customers by debunking the myth of the rational consumer with the fundaments of behavioral economics.

-But first, let's go back in time to understand the transition that practitioners and academics alike went through, moving from the rational to irrational consumer.
+First, let's go back in time to understand the transition that practitioners and academics went through from the rational to irrational consumer.

 There are several characteristics to the Homo Economicus:

-For a long time, the above description served as a hypothetical model for consumers used by neoclassical economists to predict business.
+For a long time, the above description served as a hypothetical model for consumers, and neoclassical economists used this to predict business.
 A well-known example for this is the indifference curve.

 Let’s say you have the choice between two products, apples and oranges.
 The idea is that the more you consume of either one, the lower the amount of satisfaction you’ll get from it.

 In this graph, the blue line represents all the different possible proportions between the two products that will give you the same level of satisfaction.